When river meets the sea | A viewer’s account of experiencing film-screening of Janeu: Bhojpuri Initiation Rites and

 The recently concluded Delhi screening of Janeu, interested those who still wished to be associated with the enchanted world of myths, rituals and folk songs rather than the politics, scientificity and rationality of it, which pre-occupies the disenchanted modern day.
 Rightly pointed at the beginning as rite de passage (rite of passage), the short-film was only, a part of a larger whole which popularly exists in the social imagination of folks experiencing life as it happens in parts of North-Western India.

-As the introduction to this short-film began with a little initiation story of Rajat Madan himself (Field Assistant at Espírito Kashi), into the field of Ethnographic Films and a short-message sent across by Rajat Nayyar (Founder / Visual Anthropologist at Espírito Kashi), who was then in Estonia, acted like connecting dots for those encountering Espírito Kashi for the first time.
+As the introduction to this short-film began with Madan, a volunteer at Espírito Kashi, into the field of Ethnographic Films and a short-message sent across by Rajat Nayyar (Founder at Espírito Kashi), who was then in Estonia, acted like connecting dots for those encountering Espírito Kashi for the first time.
 Staying true to its ideology of acquainting the world- with the rituals and folk culture- just as it brews in Indian soil, the clippings accompanied with English translations of the song, immensely helped non-Bhojpuri speakers to play along gently with the metaphors involved to mark the occasion.
 Surprisingly, one does not get lost in translations, given the rhythmic nature of the song which invokes participation of folks.
 Mark the continuous crying out of names belonging to different women, who either hail from the same household or the village.
 The presence of the protagonist, Rahul Tiwari, in the same hall where screening was happening, played a big role in the way the film was perceived by all, it literally blew life into our motion picture.
 Those who were present and didn’t know what the cameo held away from them, could build a little connection, thereafter.